nilvanis/ha-pronatura/README.md

 Data from the API is refreshed once per day so the service is not overloaded.
 Exceptions: Home Assistant restart, integration reconfiguration, and Repairs notifications.

+If a previously configured address disappears from ProNatura, Home Assistant shows a Repair notification that lets you reopen the ProNatura config flow and pick the address again.